Golden-Legends/.github/profile/README.md

 ### 🎮 Mini games
 Golden Legends allows you to play multiple olympic games through our mini-games.

-### 👥 Multiplayer
-Ready to play with your friends ?
-We got you, invite your friends and play together !

 ### 🥇 Leaderboards
 You're a tryharder and looking for records ?
 We got leaderboards for each games !
 Play, break records, become a Legend.